Last updated: March 10, 2026

 Equipment-specific financing guides

-Beyond general equipment financing, we have guides for specific equipment types: excavator financing for contractors, skid steer financing for contractors, dump truck financing for contractors, and used construction equipment financing.
-Each covers when that equipment type is financed, typical terms, and how it fits into your overall funding strategy.
+Beyond general equipment financing, we have guides for specific equipment types: excavator financing for contractors, skid steer financing for contractors, dump truck financing for contractors, loader financing for contractors, backhoe financing for contractors, and used construction equipment financing.
+For work trucks and vans, see contractor vehicle financing.
 For equipment repair or replacement decisions, see contractor equipment breakdown funding.
+For rental vs financing, see construction equipment rental vs financing.

 Problem-based vs solution-based guides